Anomalous55/define-cli/README.md

 ## How It Works

-Fetches definitions from the free [DictionaryAPI](https://dictionaryapi.dev/) — no API key needed.
+Fetches definitions from the free [DictionaryAPI](https://dictionaryapi.dev/) no API key needed.
 Results are grouped by part of speech, showing up to 4 definitions each with example sentences where available.
-# define-cli
-# define-cli
-# define-cli